 3. Last, I squeeze a good bit of triple antibiotic cream into the hole.
 (CAUTION: DO NOT use a triple antibiotic cream with pain reliever included)

 Warbles in rabbits is self-limiting, meaning it should clear up without major infection or complication.
-If the wounds are not healing and progressively getting better, it is best to seek the advice and care of a veterinarian.
+If the wounds are not healing and progressively getting worse, it is best to seek the advice and care of a veterinarian.
 If you feel at all uncomfortable or ill-equipped to perform the wound care it is best done by a veterinarian.
 Everyone’s comfort level in dealing with wounds and illness is different.
 You and your veterinarian are the ones to make this decision.

 What Other Animals Can be Victims of Bot Fly?

 Cats, dogs, rodents, and other wildlife often contract the bot fly larvae by brushing by the egg after it is laid.
+While there are cases of bot fly infecting humans the cases seem to be in underdeveloped countries.